Meet The Team

 Lori Halstead, mba

-Lori Halstead has been a forensic case analyst for the firm for 11 years.
+Lori Halstead joined our firm in 2006 as a forensic case analyst.
 Previously, she worked in the banking industry for three years.
 Her duties at Brookshire Barrett & Associates include calculating lost earning capacity, lost household services, and future medical and care costs for personal injury and wrongful death cases.
 Lori graduated cum laude from Marshall University in 2004, earning a Bachelor of Business Administration Degree in Finance.
 She completed a Master of Business Administration Degree (MBA) from Marshall University in 2006.
-During her academic career at Marshall University she was a member of the Gamma Beta Phi Honor Society, the National Dean's list, and Who's Who Among Students in American Universities and Colleges.
+During her academic career at Marshall University, she was a member of the Gamma Beta Phi Honor Society, the National Dean's list, and Who's Who Among Students in American Universities and Colleges.

 MENDY S. BARRETT

 Since joining Brookshire Barrett & Associates in 2012, Mendy's role has greatly increased our efficiency.
 We rely on her high level of organization for invoicing, payroll, accounts payable and updating databases.
 This past year, Mendy has added to her responsibilities as an Office Manager.
-She maintains our office building and also performs website maintance .
-Prior to joining us, Mendy was a stay at home mom but previously was employed as a bridge designer with her B.S. in Civil Engineering from WVU Tech.
+She maintains our office building and also performs website maintenance.
+Prior to joining us, Mendy was a stay-at-home mom but previously was employed as a bridge designer with her B.S. in Civil Engineering from WVU Tech.